R-Squared-Project/R-Squared-portal/app/help/en/introduction/revpop.md

 distributed across the computers of the companies’ token holders, who effortlessly secure the company from arbitrary control.

-RevPop does for business what bitcoin did for money by utilizing distributed consensus technology to create companies that are inherently global, transparent, trustworthy, efficient and most importantly profitable.
+R-Squared does for business what bitcoin did for money by utilizing distributed consensus technology to create companies that are inherently global, transparent, trustworthy, efficient and most importantly profitable.